Seaside Village Historic District: Early history of Seaside Village

-Seaside Village consisted of 24.72 acres from South Avenue to Atlantic Street.
-The plan was to build: 6 semi-detached houses, 259 row houses, 28 semi-detached two-flat houses, 84 row two-flat houses for a total of 377 houses.
-Only 257 of the 377 homes were built.
-The remaining homes were scheduled to be built in the area where the field and parking lot are now located.
-What was finally built consisted of: 6 semi-detached houses, 185 row houses, 12 semi-detached two-flat houses, 54 row two-flat houses for a total of 257 houses.
-There were a total of 52 buildings erected.

-The site was almost level and “just enough above high tide water to clear itself of storm water when properly graded and provided with storm sewers.”
-It had a few groups of trees, which were incorporated into the plan.

 By October, it was being referred to as the Crane Lot Housing Development.
 Groundbreaking was expected the week of October 21, 1918.
 Just three weeks later, the truce for WWI was signed on November 11, 1918.
 This was a problem for the Crane Development as it was only one-half of one percent complete as of November 6, 1918.
 By December, the City was wavering over whether to complete the housing.
-Work continued, however, by March 1919, the Housing Company began to lay off workers.
+By March 1919, the Housing Company began to lay off workers.
 At this point, the newspapers began referring to the Crane Development as Seaside Village.
 The units rented for $15/month at a time when munitions workers were getting paid $75/week, while the average pay for a worker was $10/week.

-During this same month (March 1919) H. K. Moses of the Architectural Department of the U.S. Housing Corporation and Frederick Law Olmstead, Jr., Chief of the Town Planning Department visited Bridgeport.
+During this same month (March 1919) H. K. Moses of the Architectural Department of the U.S. Housing Corporation and Frederick Law Olmsted Jr., Chief of the Town Planning Department visited Bridgeport.
 While touring Seaside Village, Mr. Moses said, “It looks like a bit of England.”
 Moses was a key leader in the revival of Colonial architecture in the United States.

 By September 1919, the construction of Seaside Village had cost $1,971,839.
 Ninety-two of the units were still vacant as the war had ended and the demand for workers had abated.
 The Senate charged the U.S. Housing Corporation with inefficiencies and improperly spent federal money.
 The report stated that “A failure to promptly cease building operations on the signing of the armistice proved either a desire to complete their town beautiful experiments or to be helpful, at government expense, to the local communities involved.”